Best practices for allocating your marketing budget

-While it’s helpful to evaluate last year’s budget at a high level, it’s important to look closely at the amount of leads or sales that each marketing campaign generates in relation to the cost of the campaign.
-Let’s say that you run advertisements on a podcast and on a radio program in 2016.
+While it’s helpful to evaluate last year’s budget at a high level, it’s important to look closely at the number of leads or sales that each marketing campaign generates in relation to the cost of the campaign.
+Let’s say that you run advertisements on a podcast and on a radio program.
 The podcast generated 1,200 leads and the radio program generated 2,000 leads.
 At first glance, it seems as though it would be wise to allocate more money for running advertisements on radio.
 However, when you look closer at the data, you see that you spent $8,000 on the podcast ad placements and $15,000 on the radio placements.
 This means that each lead from the podcast cost you $6.60 and each lead from the radio ad cost you $75.
-Knowing the cost efficiency of each channel, you’ll likely choose to allocate marketing dollars to podcast advertising in your 2016 marketing budget.
-This is the thoughtful approach that you should take when examining each of the marketing campaigns that you invested in last year and throughout 2017.
+Knowing the cost efficiency of each channel, you’ll likely choose to allocate marketing dollars to podcast advertising in your next marketing budget.
+This is the thoughtful approach that you should take when examining each of the marketing campaigns that you invested in.

 Evaluate your budget throughout the year.